performant-software/dm-2/README.md

 EMAIL_PASSWORD=SG.abcdefghijklmnopqrstuvwxyz
 ```

-If you are not using SendGrid, these variables will need to be updated for whatever service you intend to use for outbound SMTP.
+If you are not using Postmark or SendGrid, these variables will need to be updated for whatever service you intend to use for outbound SMTP.

 By default, the production environment will use AWS as the Active Storage service.
 This will require the following environment variables to be set: